Focus Features

 Focus Features LLC is an American independent film production and distribution company, owned by Comcast as a unit of Universal Pictures, which is itself a unit of Comcast's division NBCUniversal.
 Founded in 2002, Focus Features distributes independent and foreign films in the United States and internationally.

 In November 2018, The Hollywood Reporter named Focus Features "Distributor of the Year" for its success behind the year's breakout documentary film Won't You Be My Neighbor? and Spike Lee's BlacKkKlansman.
-The studio's most successful film to date is Downton Abbey, which garnered $194.3 million at the worldwide box office.
+The studio's most successful film to date is Obsession (2026), which has grossed $519 million at the worldwide box office so far.

 Focus Features' films have yielded numerous awards nominations.
 Its 175 Academy Award nominations include 19 for Best Picture, with 35 Oscar wins across various categories.
-However, as of 2025, Focus Features ranks as the distributor with the most Best Picture nominations without a win.
+However, as of 2026, Focus Features ranks as the distributor with the most Best Picture nominations without a win.
 (Note: This total does not include nominees released by Focus Features in some or all countries outside the United States and Canada: Anora, which won the award at the 97th Academy Awards, The Brutalist, La La Land, Lady Bird, and Manchester by the Sea.)